junesirius/junesirius.github.io/_posts/Supernatural/2026-07-27-SPN-John-Winchester-journal.md

 ### 1.24

 > Dean turns fifteen today. <u>A week ago he helped me take out a spirit haunting a grocery owned by an Indian family in Erie, Pennsylvania</u>.
 It was like any other spirit -- you find the remains, you salt, you burn.
 But also it wasn't.
-I'm learning that all spirits have some things in coomon, but it matters who they're haunting.
+I'm learning that all spirits have some things in common, but it matters who they're haunting.
 It matters what their traditions were when they were alive.
 Have been reading about Indian mythology.
 Gods upon gods, thousands of them, and each of them has attendant monsters and demons.
 Some of the ones that keep popping up, not so much mythology as folklore, are pishacha and acheri.

 Erie, Pennsylvania, 1994.1.17.
 Dean helped John on a case of spirit haunting.
 Looks like it's about time he's practically full-time hunting now.
 Almost like a grown-up.
 He's fifteen.